libp2p/docs/content/concepts/peer-routing.md

 And, when hopping, instead of asking one computer from `k-bucket` we will be asking `k`.
 Some may not reply, but not all of them.

 To check if node is still alive we can ping it periodically.
-If node doesn't respond in the allotted time it will be evicted from our `k-bucket`.
+If node doesn't respond in the allotted time it will be marked as non-responding and eventually replaced once we have a better one.

 How do we become aware of new computers that could fit into our unfilled `k-buckets`?
 We could perform lookups on random ids within a `k-bucket’s` id range (the range is defined by all leaves that are direct descendants of the `k-bucket’s` corresponding internal node, which is not leaf, in the complete tree) and thus learn about computers within that `k-bucket` if they exist.
 This is called a _bucket refresh_.